jwangSJS/CulminatingProject/README.md

 classes.
 The GUI class acts as a linear class, which initializes and instantiates objects and variables.
 The Sound class effectively acts as a loop which handles active events such as note presses and instrument changes.
 In order for the program to work, the GUI class must pass to the Sound class active objects, such as buttons, which must change or do something according to user input.
-Therefore, it is imperative to understand the way that the GUI class interacts with the Sound class.
+In this way, the program handles live input from a piano.